scientifichackers/zproc/docs/user/communication.rst

 The zproc server address spec
 ------------------------------

-By default, zproc produces random connection endpoints for communication, and as a result, you never need to provide it any addresses.
+By default, zproc produces random connection endpoints for communication.

-However, zproc does expose the necessary API, shall you want to manually provide the connection endpoints through which zproc should communicate.
+However, zproc does expose the necessary API, shall you want to manually provide the connection endpoints through which zproc will communicate.

-You will find ``server_address`` in the function arguments / class constructors, which allows you provide a custom address.
+*Look for the ``server_address`` argument, which allows you provide a custom address.*

 It is simply, a 2-length tuple containing 2 connection endpoints.